Wave music

-Wave is a genre of electronic bass music and a visual art style that emerged in the early 2010s in online communities.
+Wave is a genre of bass music and a visual art style that emerged in the early 2010s in online communities.
 It is characterized by atmospheric melodies and harmonies, melodic and heavy bass such as reese, modern trap drums, chopped vocal samples processed with reverb and delay, and arpeggiators.
 Visually, it incorporates computer-generated imagery and animation, and imagery from video games and cartoons.

 Wave music originated on online music platforms from a small group of DIY artists.
 Since then, wave music uploaded to streaming platforms such as YouTube has gathered millions of plays, which is partially attributable to the genre's broad influences.
 Since 2016, the wave scene has experienced an increase in physical events.
 From 2017 onward, the genre further incorporated elements of trance and hardstyle, leading to the emergence of the hardwave subgenre.

 Characteristics

 Musical qualities and influences

-Wave attempts to convey emotions such as melancholy, and qualities such as dreaminess, femininity, and otherworldliness.
-In this context it is comparable with genres such as witch house and emo rap.
-Wave emphasizes melodic and harmonic aspects using tools like arpeggiation and atmospheric pads.
-It also draws from styles such as trap and grime for interludes and drum beats.
-The genre utilities science fiction themes style akin to grime, Wave has experimentalism relative to the Los Angeles beat scene, and incorporates elements from many other genres such as hip-hop, dubstep, UK garage, drill, vaporwave, cloud rap, video game music and sound design, ambient, house, techno, and jungle.
+Wave conveys feelings and qualities of melancholy similarly to witch house and emo rap, dreaminess, sci-fi akin to grime, femininity, and otherworldliness.
+Wave emphasizes melodic and harmonic aspects in combination to drawing from styles such as trap and grime for interludes and drum beats.
+Wave has experimentalism relative to the Los Angeles beat scene, and incorporates elements from many other genres such as hip-hop, dubstep, UK garage, drill, vaporwave, cloud rap, video game music and sound design, ambient, house, techno, and jungle.

 Production style

-A genre of bass music, wave is typically bass heavy, and generally utilizes a filtered Reese style bass timbre.
+A genre of bass music, wave is typically bass heavy, while using a filtered Reese style bass timbre.
 The percussion features trap-style drums with fast hi-hats, with other elements like snare and pan-hits further processed using reverb.
-The percussive styles used can vary owing to the music's broad range of influences and various producer's willingness to experiment.
-The beats per minute typically varies between 120 and 140, but wave DJ sets can range from 100 to 200.
-Vocals used are generally chopped samples, for which reverb and delay effects are applied to decrease and increase the pitch.
+The percussive styles used can vary owing to the music's broad range of influences and producers' willingness to experiment.
+The beats per minute typically varies between 120 and 140, but wave DJ sets may range from 100 to 200.
+Vocals used are generally chopped samples, with the pitch decreased and increased in conjunction with reverb and delay.

 Visual aesthetics

 Wave's visual aesthetics incorporates digital art such as computer-generated imagery and animation.
-In the scene's origins, these art were combined with wave music on Tumblr, and later become used as visuals for physical events.
+In the scene's origins, these artworks were combined with wave music on Tumblr, and later become used as visuals for physical events.
 Wave can also display imagery taken from video games and cartoons.